jcalcaben/gatsby-glossary-app/src/_converted/aspect-ratio.md

 ---
   title: "aspect ratio"
   wordClasses:
     - "noun"
   tags:
     - "design"
   synonyms: []
+  related-terms: []
   readMore: []
 ---
 The proportional relationship between the width and height of an image.